UNICEFECAR/parenting-app-bebbo-mobile/README.md

 * Either Mac or Windows can be used for development.
 * Follow [these instructions](https://reactnative.dev/docs/environment-setup) in order to prepare machine for development, specifically “React Native CLI Quickstart”.
-* Follow [these instructions](https://reactnative.dev/docs/set-up-your-environment?os=macos&platform=android) to Set up Environment for React Native Development.
+* Follow [these instructions](https://reactnative.dev/docs/set-up-your-environment?os=macos&platform=android) to set up environment for React Native development.

 ## Install Bebbo in localhost